Ranked! The 20 best kits of the 2018/19 season

 9. Tigres, home

-This is a difficult one to explain with words; a cluttered kit with about four too many logos (is that a tribute to a London tube station on the right breast?) and a zig-zag pattern – supposedly inspired by Russia’s 2017 Confederations Cup shirt, of all things – which makes your eyes hurt after a while.
-But just look at this shirt and try to tell us it’s not beautiful.
+You need to look closely at this shirt to really understand it; it’s a cluttered kit featuring too many logos (is that a London tube badge stitched on the right breast?) and a zig-zag pattern – bizarrely inspired by Russia’s 2017 Confederations Cup jersey of all things – which gives you a headache after a while.
+But just look at this and try to tell us it’s not a beauty.

 8. Crystal Palace, home and away

-As any Tottenham fan will tell you, it’s difficult to get the fade effect right.
-Palace have managed it, though, ensuring their home top still looks good without the accompanying shorts.
-The return of the sash for their change strip is another pleasing development, although the jarring sponsor’s logo prevents a higher placing.
+A fade effect is not an easy thing to get right – just ask any Spurs fan.
+Palace have pulled it off, though, ensuring their home kit still looks complete without the accompanying shorts.
+The return of the sash on their away strip is another pleasing development, although the ugly sponsor logo stops this from finishing higher up the list.

 7. Chelsea, home

-When you’ve only really got one colour to work with, it can be difficult for clubs to produce distinct designs year after year.
-Chelsea’s 2018/19 uniform is a fantastic example of how to mix things up while remaining true to your identity; those subtle red and white horizontal lines are a unique feature among Premier League clubs.
+It can be hard to keep producing distinctive designs every year if you’ve only got one colour to work with.
+But Chelsea’s new kit is a great example of how to mix things up while remaining true to your identity; the subtle red and white lines are a unique feature among English top-flight sides.

 6. Wolves, home

-Wolves are back in the big time and aren’t exactly keeping quiet about it, having spent the last few weeks snapping up half of the professional footballers in Portugal.
-Yet the most pleasing thing about their summer has nothing to do with transfers and everything to do with the welcome return of a classic English kit.
-The West Midlanders moved back to a lighter, more traditional shade of gold to mark their return to the top flight, although if we’re being picky, the notes of grey in the sponsor’s logo are a little off-putting.
+Wolves haven’t exactly been keeping quiet about their return to the Premier League, having spent most of the summer signing half of the pro footballers in Portugal.
+But the most pleasing thing about their off-season has nothing to do with the transfer market and everything to do with the return of a classic English kit.
+The West Midlanders have returned to a lighter shade of gold, but if we’re being picky the shades of grey in the sponsor logo are a bit of a turn-off.

 5. Boca Juniors, home

-You’d have to seriously screw up to produce a poor Boca Juniors kit.
-Mercifully, Nike haven’t done that.
-There’s nothing revolutionary about the 2018/19 edition, but that’s undoubtedly a positive.
-Why would you mess with such a classic?
+You’d need to do something hideously wrong to produce a bad Boca Juniors top.
+Thankfully Nike haven’t.
+There’s nothing revolutionary about the 2018/19 design, but there is no doubting that’s a positive thing.
+Why tinker with such a classic?

 4. Aston Villa, home

-We might be seeing a bit more of a lifestyle/football crossover with future kits after this.
-Aston Villa have joined forces with British clothing brand Luke 1977 for this year’s effort – and the results are suitably delightful.
-The two gradients of claret coexist in beautiful harmony, while both sleeves and collar are elegantly classic.
-It’s no wonder that Villa reported an 180%+ uplift in pre-order sales compared to last season.
+We may well see more lifestyle/football crossovers in the future after this effort.
+Villa have joined forces with British clothing brand Luke 1977 this year and the results have been a delight.
+The two shades of claret coexist in beautiful harmony, while both the sleeves and the collar are elegantly classic.
+No wonder Villa reported an increase of 180% + in pre-order sales over last term.

 3. Fulham, home

-Fulham have marked their promotion in style, releasing the best kit of the 2018/19 Premier League season.
-Inspired by outfits worn in the late 1990s, this shirt possesses the optimum balance between black and white, and the central horizontal strip is a sight to behold.
+The Cottagers have marked their return to the top-flight in style, bringing out the best Premier League kit of the 2018/19 campaign.
+Inspired by some of their 1990s tops, this shirt has the optimum balance of black and white, and the horizontal strip down the centre is a thing of beauty.

 2. Sampdoria, home

-Sampdoria’s success in the shirt stakes is well established by now, but this iconic design never gets old.
-A predominantly blue jersey with a white, red and black band running across the centre, the Blucerchiati’s kit also stands out for its badge: a centrally placed shield with no words or other overt reference to the fact it’s symbolising a football club.
+Sampdoria are well established as a major player in the shirt stakes by now, but the iconic design of their home kit never fails to impress; a predominantly blue top with a white, red and black band running through the centre.
+The badge is another standout feature of Samp’s kit, a shield placed in the middle of the top with no words or reference to the fact it is symbolic of a football club.

 1. Kaizer Chiefs, home and away

 Oh yes.
-Kaizer Chiefs have produced two delightful kits for the current season: first, a gold home jersey with black strips which represent “traditional spears rising together to create a sense of motion and unity on the field”.
-The second is a stunning purple-bodied, black-sleeved change strip with some fetching splashes of gold on the collar, crest and Nike swoosh.
-Now, where can we buy one… or 10?
+Kaizer Chiefs have produced two belters for the current campaign: a golden home kit with black strips representing “traditional spears rising together to create a sense of motion and unity on the field”.
+The other is a beautiful change top with a purple body, black sleeves and splashes of gold on the collar, crest and Nike badge.
+Where can we get one… or 10?

 Get the best features, fun and footballing frolics straight to your inbox every week.